san7iya/NoteBoost/README.md

 ## 📜 License

 MIT License.
-Built for the [Hackathon Name] 2026.
+Built for the AI Hackathon 2026.